-- This provides income for food, clothing and shelter.
+- Provides income for food, clothing and shelter.

-- The SSI benefit amount is reduced by receipt of earned and unearned income.
+- SSI benefit amount reduced by receipt of earned and unearned income.

-- To receive it, one must be disabled, according to the Social Security Administration definition.
+- Must be disabled, according to the Social Security Administration definition.

 - Medical Assistance (MA)

-- This provides medical care, food stamps, rent and heating assistance.
+- Provides medical care, food stamps, rent and heating assistance.

-- It is usually received in conjunction with SSI benefits.
+- Usually received in conjunction with SSI benefits.